Skip to Content

 laundry room with cream white wall paint washer dryer and wooden cabinets

 The best-recommended paint color for laundry rooms includes neutral, pastel, and moody colors.
-Hopefully, the tips and color ideas above can help you choose a suitable wall color for your laundry room.
+Hopefully, the tips and color ideas above can help you choose a suitable wall color for your room design.

 Don’t forget you can have different colors for different sides, and nobody’s stopping you from choosing out-of-the-box colors, too!

-What Type of Laundry Room Paint To Use
+What Type of Laundry Wall Paint To Use

-The laundry area is a room with high moisture, and semi-gloss paint is most often used on all parts.
+The laundry area has high moisture, and semi-gloss paint is most often used on all parts.
 However, the right type of paint to use actually depends on a few more factors.

-Small laundry rooms and rooms without ventilation are more prone to humidity and moisture.
+Small utility rooms without ventilation are more prone to humidity and moisture.
 Thus, semi-gloss to high-gloss paint is required.

 Well-ventilated rooms, on the other hand, can accept matte, eggshell, and satin paint.

-Larger laundry rooms can accommodate more paint finishes.
+Larger floor plans can accommodate more paint finishes.
 The walls nearest the washer and dryer are best finished with semi-gloss paint, while farther areas, including accents, can be painted with an eggshell, matte, or satin paint.

-What Are the Best Colors for a Small Laundry Room?
+What Are the Best Colors for a Small Laundry Area?

-Laundry rooms are usually around 35 square feet, including built-in cabinetry, countertops, washer, and dryer.
+Laundry rooms are usually around 35 square feet, including built-in cabinetry, countertops, washers, and dryers.
 More or less, it looks cramped and unpleasant to work in if not decorated properly.

 Fortunately, you can make this small room appear more spacious with the right paint colors

-White walls give the illusion of a larger space, as well as cool tones like grey, green, and blue.
+White walls give the illusion of a larger space and cool tones like grey, green, and blue.
 A blend of aqua, tan, and white paint creates an airy and light atmosphere that will remind you of the beach, while light greens, browns, and splashes of yellow evoke an open field.

 laundry room with white storage cabinets and hanged clothes on top of washer dryer

-What Color Should I Paint My Laundry Room With No Windows?
+What Color Should I Paint My Laundry With No Windows?

 If you’re painting a laundry room with no windows, designers recommend using lighter colors with a high-gloss sheen.
 These types of paint can help mimic the effects of natural light and make the room look brighter.